Salesforce-Loyalty-Management Practice Test Questions

 Choose ‘’Product” option and map the green soda to the partner

 A company has recently rolled out a Loyalty Program.
 The customer support agents need to manually adjust the points for Loyalty Program Members.
+On which three Loyalty pages will customer support agents be able to adjust points?

 A. Loyalty Program Member page